 - Limited Workman’s Compensation and Civil Liability - The City of Durham covers off-duty officers when the incident or injury is directly related to the arrest of subject for a violation of criminal law or the officer is engaged in another duty that is unique to the law enforcement profession

 - Regular assignments are billed at $35 per officer per hour and $40 per supervisor per hour.
 Those requesting can choose to pay any rate as long as it meets the minimum rate previously stated above.

 - The rate is $45 per officer per hour on City holidays.

 - Emergency or last-minute assignments may incur a higher rate (normally, any requests received within 48 hours of the start time for the off-duty assignment will incur a $45 per hour rate)

 - The Durham Police Department may require that a minimum number of officers be hired to perform a certain off-duty job function.
 Some examples of factors that may affect the number of officers needed for various events are the presence of large crowds or the use / availability of alcohol.
 For large numbers of officers (more than 4 officers) hired for a single event, supervisors are required to be hired as well at a pay rate higher than the standard hourly rate (normally about $5 more per hour than the standard hourly rate)

 - There is a minimum of 3 hours paid for any assignment, no matter how long it actually takes

 - All job requests will be reviewed by the secondary employment coordinator on a case-by-case basis.
 Some jobs may be of such a nature that Durham police officers will not be permitted to work (such as “private investigator” activities, etc.)

 Certain other regulations and rules apply.
-For information, or to hire off-duty officers, contact the secondary employment coordinator for the Durham Police Department.
+For information contact the secondary employment coordinator for the Durham Police Department.